rafaelmuto/node_chan/README.md

 ## future:

 - REST api for quoting posts
-- update to a MERN stack...
+- update to a MERN stack...?
+- maybe vue...